ZachHoskins/100-days-of-code/log.md

 ### Day 14: June 8, Monday

 **Today's Progress**: Today I finished the Product Landing Page project on freeCodeCamp.

 **Thoughts**: There was a lot that I learned about CSS though doing this project.
 This landing page was completely in HTML and CSS, and I got to use flexbox as well to help style things.
 I also learned how to make animations/transitions smoothly go back to the original state so that animations on buttons or links doesn't look choppy.
 I am happy with the way it turned out, and I look forward to continue making projects as I learned so much in this process.

 **Link to Work**

 1. [Product Landing Page | CodePen](https://codepen.io/zachhoskins/full/NWxGwWL)

+### Day 15: June 9, Tuesday

+**Today's Progress**: Today I started the Technical Documentation project on freeCodeCamp.

+**Thoughts**: I got the skeleton of the HTML written and it just needs to be filled with content.

+### Day 16: June 10, Wednesday

+**Today's Progress**: Today I worked more on the Technical Documentation project on freeCodeCamp.

+**Thoughts**: I used the content from css-tricks.com to fill out the content on my Technical Documentation project.
+I am focused more on the code and making sure I am desiging a good front-end, and so I figured I would just copy the content from css-tricks to save time in creating all the content.
+Now I just need to finish the CSS to format the page.